M is for Mantras

 What about birth affirmation cards?

 There are a lot of birth affirmation cards, coloring books, and useful birth focus tools available online.
 These are all wonderful!
 The benefits of making the cards yourself is that your individual feelings and thoughts will create the images and will add to your comfort more than something someone else wrote.
 It will simply be more meaningful and creating them can even be a meditation on the birth process itself.
+If you're interested, check out this DIY guide to making your own cards!

 During active labor, I find that cards aren't as helpful as they are for meditation during pregnancy and in early labor.
 If you want to use them as a focus object during labor, craft them into a simple banner to be hung up in your birth room!
 It can be difficult during labor to hold onto them and focus on moving your body the way you need to.